yhatt/jsx-slack/README.md

 ## Motivation

 When developing Slack-integrated app, continuous maintenance of the rich contents is a difficult task.
-A team member must read and write JSON with deep knowledge about a specification of Slack messaging.
+A team member must read and write JSON with deep knowledge about specifications of payload for Slack API.

 Slack has shipped [Block Kit] and [Block Kit Builder], and efforts to develop app easily.
 We believe JSX-based template would enhance a developer experience of Slack app to the next stage.

 ## Project goal

-A project goal is creating an interface to build a maintainable Slack message and interactive contents with confidence via readable [JSX].
+A project goal is creating an interface to build the maintainable Slack message and modals with interactive contents with confidence via readable [JSX].

 jsx-slack would allow composing blocks with predictable HTML-like markup.
 It helps in understanding the structure of complex messages and interactions.